openpaymentseurope/docs/docs/quickstart_ais.md

 ## ASPSP API

 First we need to fetch all available banks, which can be used by you to create a UI where your user can pick what bank to authenticate to.
 This is an optional step, you can of course hard code the banks if you want to.
-We recommend you fetching them from our API though, since in that case new banks that we integrate to will automatically be added to your UI.
+We recommend you fetching them from our API though, so that new banks we integrate with can automatically be added to your UI.

 ### 1. Get access token